peter88213/nvhelp-en/source/nv_editor/index.rst

    of the window.
 -  By default, word count is updated manually, either by pressing the ``F5`` key, or via the **Word count > Update** menu entry.
--  The word count can be updated “live”, i.e. just while entering text.
+-  The word count can be updated "live", i.e. just while entering text.
    This is enabled via the **Word count > Enable live update** menu entry.
 -  Live update is disabled by the **Word count > Disable live update**